More mysterious craters found in Russia's remote Siberia region

 A meteorite, which weighed about 10 metric tonnes, hit central Russia last year, injuring more than 1,000 people.

-Experts drew comparisons with an incident in 1908, when a meteorite is thought to have devastated an area of more than 2,000 sq km (1,250 miles) in Siberia, breaking windows as far as 200 kilometres (125 miles) from the point of impact.
+Experts drew comparisons with an incident in 1908, when a meteorite is thought to have devastated an area of more than 2,000 sq km (772 square miles) in Siberia, breaking windows as far as 200 kilometers (125 miles) from the point of impact.

 (Reporting By Alexei Anishchuk; Editing by Susan Fenton)